datallurgy/hugo-academic/content/event/the-future-of-mining-what-to-mining-and-the-game-of-go-have-in-common/index.md

 ---
 title: "The Future of Mining: What to Mining and the Game of Go Have in Common?"
 abstract: |-
-  “What do mining and the game of Go have in common?”
   + Teck’s ESG goals and outlook (2030 & 2050)
   + Where Teck ranks for ESG among competitors
   + Dynamic Systems Thinking for Decarbonization